codefellows-seattle-javascript-401d12/04-bitmap-transformer/readMe.md

   - (red|green|blue)scale the colors

 It can can also:
-  - Handle various sized bitmap
+  - handle various sized bitmap
+  - handle palette and non-palette bitmaps
+  - handle multiple types of bitmaps (not just BM)
-  - Handle LE and BE computers with a single if statement
+  - handle LE and BE computers with a single if statement
-  - Utilizes a command line interface (CLI)
+  - utilizes a command line interface (CLI)
   - CLI can select the transforms